kestra-io/docs/docs/administrator-guide/README.md

 ---
 # Administrator Guide

-Here, you will find the necessary information in order to deploy & configure your Kestra cluster.
+Here, you will find the necessary information for deploying and configuring your Kestra cluster.

-More information :

 <ChildTableOfContents />